devops329/devops/instruction/awsCloudFront/awsCloudFront.md

 1. Click on `Request a certificate`.
 1. Select `Request a public certificate` and press `Next`.
-1. Enter a wildcard subdomain for your the fully qualified domain name and use `DNS validation`.
+1. Enter a wildcard subdomain for your fully qualified domain name and use `DNS validation`.
 Your domain name should look like:

    ```txt
    *.yourdomainnamehere